Skip to Content

 ASSEMBLE

-1. Place one cake layer on a cake board and set on a cake turntable or cake pedestal.
-Spread 1/2 cup Cream Cheese Frosting on top in an even layer all the way to the edge of the cake.
-Place the second cake layer on top and spread another 1/2 cup frosting on top, spreading in an even layer all the way to the edge of the cake.
+1. Center one cake layer on a cake board and set on a cake turntable.
+Spread 2/3 cup cream cheese frosting on top in an even layer all the way to the edge of the cake.
+Place the second cake layer on top and spread another 2/3 cup frosting on top, spreading in an even layer all the way to the edge of the cake.
 Place the last cake layer on top (bottom side up).
-Spread a thin coat of frosting over the top and sides of the cake creating a crumb coat.
-Chill the cake in the refrigerator for 30 minutes.
-Frost the chilled cake with the remaining frosting over the top and sides of the cake, removing excess frosting as you go.
-(Extra frosting will be used for decorating the top of the cake.)
-Chill the cake in the refrigerator while you prepare the Chocolate Drip.
+Spread a thin coat of buttercream over the top and sides of the cake creating a crumb coat.
+Chill the cake in the freezer for 15 minutes or in the refrigerator for 30 minutes.

 CHOCOLATE DRIP

-1. Place chopped chocolate in a heat proof bowl.
+1. Place chopped chocolate and heavy cream in a microwaveable bowl.

 Notes

-Cake layer can be made up to one month in advance and stored in the freezer.
+Cake layers can be made up to one month in advance, wrapped in plastic, then in foil, and stored in the freezer.
 Thaw cake at room temperature.
-Or baked up to 3 days in advance wrapped in plastic in an airtight container and stored in the refrigerator.

 Cream cheese frosting can be made up to 3 days in advance, stored in an airtight container in the refrigerator.
-Bring to room temperature before using.
+Bring to room temperature before whipping and using.

 Assembled cake can be stored in an airtight container in the refrigerator for up to 3 days.
 Bring to room temperature before serving.